Charging and reclaiming VAT on goods and services related to private school fees

 Receiving grant payments for education services

-Whether VAT applies to a grant payment will depend on the exact nature of the grant arrangements.
+Whether VAT applies to a grant payment depends on the exact nature of the grant arrangements.

-Block grant funding that does not relate to individual pupils (for example, block grants from the Education and Skills Funding Agency) will usually be outside the scope of VAT.
+Block grant funding that does not relate to individual pupils (for example, block grants from the Education and Skills Funding Agency) is normally outside the scope of VAT.

-However, if you receive a grant to cover a specific pupil’s fees the whole fee will be subject to VAT, because there is a direct link between the service you are supplying and the payment you have received.
+However, if you receive a grant to cover a specific pupil’s fees, the whole fee is subject to VAT.
+This is because there is a direct link between the:

-For each payment you receive you’ll need to decide if there is a ‘consideration for a supply’ and if it is liable to VAT.
+For each payment you receive you’ll need to decide if:

-Find out more about supply and consideration and grants in VATSC06310 of the VAT Supply and Consideration HMRC internal manual.
+Find out more about supply and consideration and grants in VATSC06310 of VAT Supply and Consideration — HMRC manuals.

 VAT treatment of bursary payments for school fees

-VAT will apply to the total value that is received in return for the education the school provides to the student.
-The school will account for VAT on the total amount of the fee charged for the education, even if this is made up by both the parent’s payment and a separate bursary paid for that child.
+VAT applies to the total value that is received in return for the education the school provides to the student.
+The school must account for VAT on the total amount of the fee charged for the education, even if this is made up by both:

-For example, VAT will be chargeable on 100% of a fee if:
+For example, VAT is chargeable on 100% of a fee if:

 - a school receives a bursary payment for a specific child that accounts for 30% of the total chargeable fee